, ,

 Sustainable architecture and urban design employ a wide range of strategies and technologies to minimize environmental impact and enhance social and economic outcomes.
 These may include reducing embodied carbon in building materials, promoting adaptive reuse and circular economy principles, designing for passive survivability and resilience, incorporating biophilic design elements, and supporting the development of green jobs and local economies.

-Ponder this: Do we really need architects for sustainable design?
+Do we really need architects for sustainable design?

 A growing number of people are taking matters into their own hands when it comes to their living spaces.
 From cultivating home gardens to redesigning interiors, individuals are increasingly shaping their environments.